ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 HTTP/3 Datagrams MUST NOT be sent unless the corresponding stream's send side is open.
 Once the receive side of a stream is closed, incoming datagrams for this stream are no longer expected so related state can be released.
 State MAY be kept for a short time to account for reordering.
-Once the state is released, the received associated datagrams MUST be silently dropped.
+If a datagram is received without associated state, the received datagrams MUST be silently dropped.

 If an HTTP/3 datagram is received and its Quarter Stream ID maps to a stream that has not yet been created, the receiver SHALL either drop that datagram